artur-gajewski/blogit/README.md

 In order to be able to administrate your new blog, you must create a user:

-	$ php app/console fos:user:create
+	$ php app/console blog:user:create

-Enter required information and after the console is done creating your user you are ready to login by adding /login to the end of the main page's URL.
-So if your blog is installed at www.blogit-site.com then the access point to user login will be www.blogit-site.com/login
+Enter required information and after the console is done creating your user you are ready to login.

 #Usage